maugier/wikistra/README.md

 # Wikistra - Dijkstra's algorithm on the Wikipedia graph

+Features:

+ - Downloads the Mysql DB dumps from wikipedia
+ - Processes the dump with a custom SQL parser in O(1) space
+ - Stores the article map in a Sled database

 ## Data sources

 We use these mysql dumps provided by Wikipedia.